 If feelings provided the rationale for the decision, such as when hiring an individual, the feelings should be investigated, Harris said.
 “What have you or haven’t you seen about their skills,” she said, noting that the rationale must be based on facts than feelings.

 Financial advisory firms should “over-invest in the success” of the diverse talent they hire, Harris said.
 That’s necessary to prevent what Harris compared to an “organ rejection” after a transplant surgery.

 Firms must also set higher diversity goals compared to their rivals, Harris said, noting she has heard the excuse: “This competitor’s not doing it.”

 “We need to think about [diversity] as a strategic commercial imperative and not a 'nice-to-have,'” she said.

 Diversity fosters innovation and will propel a company above its competition, she said.

-In June, Marilyn Booker, Morgan Stanley’s former head of diversity, who, like Harris, was among the wirehouse's few Black top executives, filed a lawsuit accusing the firm of hampering her efforts to bring diversity into an organization with senior leaders who are predominantly white men.
+Meanwhile, in June, Marilyn Booker, Morgan Stanley’s former head of diversity, who, like Harris, was among the wirehouse's few Black top executives, filed a lawsuit accusing the firm of hampering her efforts to bring diversity into an organization with senior leaders who are predominantly white men.

 Booker’s lawsuit claimed that before the appointment of Carol Greene-Vincent, who is Black, to Morgan Stanley’s 16-member operating committee — the firm’s most senior governing body — 13 were men, 14 were white, and none was Black.